Maine Supervised Lender Bond: A Comprehensive Guide

 How Much Does the Maine Supervised Lender Bond Cost?

-The Maine Supervised Lender bond can cost anywhere between $375 to $2,500 per year.
+The Maine Supervised Lender bond can cost anywhere between $375 to $2,500 per year or $38 to $250 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $50,000 bond requirement.

 $50,000 Supervised Lender Bond Cost